davidralphlewis/davidralphlewis.github.io/_posts/2020-10-12-Refraction.markdown

 <img src="/assets/images/site/refractioninside.jpg" class="responsive"><br>

 It's available for pre-order now on [my shop](https://davidralphlewis.bigcartel.com/).
 Currently it is being printed.
 The cost is only £3 plus p&p, so less than a pint or slightly more than a coffee.
-If you're low income or have lost your job I'll send you one for free- just [email me.](mailto:contact@davidralphlewis.co.uk)
+If you're on low income or have lost your job I'll send you one for free- just [email me.](mailto:contact@davidralphlewis.co.uk)

 [Buy it here](https://davidralphlewis.bigcartel.com/)